WCNC-TV: Group W era

 Turner's ambitious and mostly successful ownership of the station would not last much longer after obtaining the NBC affiliation.
 By 1979, Turner was in the process of starting CNN, and he announced he would sell channel 36 to help raise the capital needed for the new venture.
 On May 16, 1979, the sale of WRET-TV to Westinghouse Broadcasting (also known as Group W) was announced for $20 million, setting a then-record for a single UHF television station.
 The news of a purchase by Group W, owner of regarded television and radio stations in other cities, was initially met with glee by the WRET-TV staff.
 Two station employees who had been looking for new jobs elsewhere decided to stay when the sale was announced.
 In 1984, Reese Schonfeld, who co-founded CNN with Turner, would note that by providing the collateral against which Turner obtained money for CNN in the WRET-TV purchase, Westinghouse financed the start of CNN and then of its own short-lived Satellite News Channel two years later.

-Final approval of the sale was secured at the end of April 1980, when Westinghouse agreed to furnish $400,000 in grants and affirmative action programs in exchange for the withdrawal of a license renewal challenge by local civil rights groups; the Federal Communications Commission did find in their favor when it said the station did not employ enough minorities, renewing WRET-TV's license for a half-term of 18 months.
+Final approval of the sale was secured at the end of April 1980, when Westinghouse agreed to furnish $400,000 in grants and affirmative action programs in exchange for the withdrawal of a license renewal challenge by local civil rights groups; the FCC did find in their favor when it said the station did not employ enough minorities, renewing WRET-TV's license for a half-term of 18 months.
 Some of the funds went to improve the journalism school at the historically Black Johnson C. Smith University.

-Westinghouse changed the station's call letters to WPCQ-TV, representing "People of the Carolinas and Queen City", on September 29; the station rebranded as "Q36" to go with the callsign change.
+Westinghouse changed the station's call letters to WPCQ-TV, representing "People of the Carolinas and Queen City", on September 29; the station rebranded as "Q36" to go with the call sign change.
 The move came alongside a major programming reshuffle and an increase in effective radiated power from 1.3 to 2.5 million watts.
 The newscasts were moved from 6 and 11 p.m. to 5:30 p.m. and 12:30 a.m., and several new magazine shows were added, as was a Friday night public service-concept game show called Quibble, which was soon demoted to Saturdays.
 The early newscast was then moved back to 6 p.m., but WCCB, airing reruns of Good Times, drew 13 percent of the audience in May 1982 compared to the 2 percent that watched the WPCQ-TV newscast; the station was, again, losing money.
 Westinghouse's inability to make channel 36 more competitive surprised even local rivals, who had expected the company to do more with the station.

 We spent a million dollars a year, 80 percent of it on the news, promoting the station since we took it over in 1980.
 But we never got over a 1 or 2 percent rating.